How To Tell A Story That Sells

 "I think one of the most successful aspects of the program for me was training with all the other participants.
 Working out with the girls was a huge motivating factor.
 They kept me honest and accountable.
 I also learned so much from them—their struggles, ideas, tips, and stories.
 We also celebrated our successes together and helped each other when things were tough."

 I'm a firm believer that if you are who you say you are, you don't have to tell people.
-You show them, and your story will be told through the people you serve.
+You show them, and your story will be told through those who are a witness.
 Customers don't become fierce advocates simply because you provide a great product and service.
-They follow you because of your story—what you stand for, what you value, and who you are.
+They follow you because of your story—what you stand for, what you value, and who you are as a human being.

 How do you get your customers to tell your story?
 Create experiences worth telling.
 "People don't buy what you do.
 They buy how you make them feel and the story you give them to tell" (thestoryoftelling.com).

-Create a place of safety, acceptance, and belonging.
+Create a place of belonging.
 Soulcycle is a great example of this.
 They don't sell memberships to a gym.
 They sell memberships to a tribe—a group of like-minded people who share the same passions and goals.

 "At Soulcycle, we aspire to inspire.
 We inhale intention and exhale expectation.
 We commit to our climbs and find freedom in our sprints...One right at a time, Change your body.
 Take your journey.
 Find your soul."